-On the date of delivery of the Bonds, the County will enter into a Continuing Disclosure Certificate ("the Continuing Disclosure Certificate") containing the Continuing Disclosure Requirements for the benefit of the beneficial holders of the Bonds pursuant to which the County will agree to comply on a continuing basis with the Continuing Disclosure Requirements of Rule 15c2-12.
-Specifically, the County will covenant for the benefit of the holders and beneficial owners of the Bonds to provide certain financial information and operating data relating to the County by not later than October 1 of each Fiscal Year of the County, commencing with the first Fiscal Year of the County ending after January 1, 2010 (which is currently scheduled to end on December 31, 2010) (the "Annual Report"), and for the benefit of the holders and beneficial owners of the Bonds to provide notices of the occurrence of certain enumerated events, if The Annual Report will be filed by the County with the Municipal Securities Rulemaking Board (the "MSRB").
-The notices of material events will be filed by the County with the MSRB.
-The specific nature of the information to be contained in the Annual Report or the notices of material events is set forth in "Appendix C - Forms of Continuing Disclosure Certificates".
-These covenants have been made in order to assist the Underwriters in complying with S.E.C.
+On the date of delivery of the Obligations, the County will enter into a Continuing Disclosure Certificate ("the Continuing Disclosure Certificate") containing the Continuing Disclosure Requirements for the benefit of the beneficial holders of the Obligations pursuant to which the County will agree to comply on a continuing basis with the Continuing Disclosure Requirements of Rule 15c2-12.
+Specifically, the County will covenant for the benefit of the holders and beneficial owners of the Bonds to provide certain financial information and operating data relating to the County by not later than October 1 of each Fiscal Year of the County, commencing with the first Fiscal Year of the County ending after January 1, 2013 (which ends on December 31, 2013) (the "Annual Report"), and for the benefit of the holders and beneficial owners of the Obligations to provide notices of the occurrence of certain The Annual Report will be filed by the County with the MSRB.
+The enumerated events. notices of enumerated events will be filed by the County with the MSRB.
+The specific nature of the information to be contained in the Annual Report or the notices of enumerated events is set forth in "Appendix C - Forms of Continuing Disclosure Certificates".
+These covenants have been made in order to assist the Underwriter in complying with S.E.C.
 Rule 15c2-12(b)(5).